DFKI-NLP/for-classifier/README.md

 python data_prep/entity_embeddings/get_kges_pretrained.py
 ```

   Alternatively, KGEs can be constructed using [pyRDF2Vec](https://github.com/IBCNServices/pyRDF2Vec).
-This process will take ca. 2 hours and does not need an external dataset.
-However, the models perform better using the pre-trained embeddings as opposed to using pyRDF2Vec.
+This process will take 2-3 hours and does not need an external dataset.
+However, the models perform better using the pre-trained embeddings as opposed to the ones constructed using pyRDF2Vec.

 ```commandline
 python data_prep/entity_embeddings/get_kges_pyrdf2vec.py